Last Updated on January 17, 2023 by Editor

 Celebrating over one hundred seasons, St. Louis’ Municipal Theater is said to be the oldest outdoor musical theater in America; with seats for 11,000, it’s also the largest.

-More than 30,000 art works, ranging from ancient to modern, could inspire multiple themed tours to this world-class art museum.
+More than 30,000 artworks, ranging from ancient to modern, could inspire multiple themed tours to this world-class art museum.
 If you only have time for one short stop, head to the European wing to view the 20th-century German paintings: look for pieces the Nazis labeled “degenerate;” plus the world’s largest collection of Max Beckman paintings.

 Easily rivaling the world’s best zoos, the Saint Louis Zoo beats most on one item alone–it’s free.
-Lots of well-executed animal habitats lets you get up close and personal with penguins, polar bears, and hippopotami.
+Lots of well-executed animal habitats let you get up close and personal with penguins, polar bears, and hippopotami.

 As one of the top five science centers in the USA, the museum has everything you would expect, including a planetarium, an OmniMax theater, a VR ride/exhibit, and some of the country’s most popular traveling exhibitions.

 Recent popular exhibitions include Harry Benson’s King & Queens and M.C.
 Escher’s Infinite Variations, but you don’t even have to enter the premises to appreciate the Chess Campus (a collaboration with the Saint Louis Chess Club, located across the street.)

 Things To Do In Grand Center Arts District

 One cool and unusual thing to do in St. Louis is to check out the Moto Museum’s private collection of motorcycles, spanning one hundred years of cycle history and coming from over 20 countries.
 But you have to go outside to discover the best secret of St. Louis: hidden art that can only be viewed with a special app from Re+Public.

 Built in 1929, the Fabulous Fox is one of the legendary Fox Theaters built by William Fox, founder of the Fox Film Corporation.
 Go behind the scenes on tours scheduled several days a week; Saturday tours include an organ demonstration.

 Some of the best jazz artists in the country perform in one of the most acoustically perfect venues, but Jazz St. Louis is more than a performance space.
 The center runs a whole slew of educational and community programming ranging from a speaker series to artist residencies.

-***Things To Do In South Grand
+Things To Do In The Shaw Neighborhood Of St. Louis

-One of the great American gardens, the Missouri Botanical Garden is a National Historic Landmark and contains the second largest herbarium in North America.
-Take a pleasant stroll through indoor or outdoor gardens year round.
-Free daily tours, admission $14 Adults, 12-and-under free.
+One of the great American gardens, the Missouri Botanical Garden is a National Historic Landmark and contains the second-largest herbarium in North America.
+Take a pleasant stroll through indoor or outdoor gardens year-round.

 St. Louis is also known for two sweet treats: frozen custard, preferably from Ted Drewes; and Gooey Butter Cake, deriving from the region’s German heritage, that’s outstanding at Park Avenue Coffee by Lafayette Square.